+This is my dress form.
 Her name is Bertha, and she came in the mail last week.
-Bertha and I have a lot in common, like dress size.
-We are also different in many ways: Bertha doesn’t seem to have a good head over her shoulders, and while her hourglass figure seems to be at 12:00, mine is more like a 6 PM.
+Bertha and I have some things in common, like dress size.
+Though I'd like to think that -unlike her - I have a good head over my shoulders.

 I always wanted to have a friend like Bertha, to sew some nice clothes together and play dress-up.
 But friends like Bertha are expensive, so when I found I could have her for less than $100 plus shipping, I decided it was time.

-1. Pin some stretchy fabric (Jersey or ribbed knit works best) along side join, stretching as needed.
+- Pin some stretchy fabric (Jersey or ribbed knit works best) alongside the side join (where the back and front plate meet), stretching as needed so it "hugs" the form tightly.
 Then mark the cutting line between the pins.
 Cut piece.
 Repeat for the back.

-2. Join the two pieces with with overcast machine.
+- Join the two pieces with the overcast machine.
 Serge the hem with looser threads.

-3. Pass a thick cotton tread through loops in the hem.
+- Pass a thick cotton thread through loops in the hem.

-4. Tighten and gather fabric at the bottom.
+- Tighten and gather the fabric at the bottom.
 Tie the threads.

-While Bertha is not a pinnable dressform, I can pin fabric to the new cover in a pinch.
+While Bertha is not a pinnable dress form, the two layers fabric (the pink one is underneath) means I can pin the fabric to the new cover in a pinch.
 So it's not only a matter of looking better.

-I can now also wash her cover when necessary, and now that I see how easy this was, I can buy other fabrics and make new covers any time (I am thinking perhaps a floral print).
+I can now also wash her cover when necessary, and now that I see how easy this was, I can buy other fabrics and make new covers at any time.
 This may be the easiest DIY cover for a dress form yet.

 Bertha hasn't said anything about her new looks (she's a shy girl), but I can tell she looks happier.
 What do you think?